rundeck/docs/docs/learning/howto/S3-minio.md

 4. Restart the PagerDuty Process Automation service.<br>

 ## Docker Config
-:::: tabs
+::: tabs
-::: tab Rundeck Community
+@tab Rundeck Community

 ### Extending the image
 The  S3 Log Storage Plugin isn’t bundled out of the box with Rundeck.
 To use it on a Docker image it is necessary to extend the image using Remco.
 [Remco](https://github.com/HeavyHorst/remco) is used to generate the Rundeck configuration files from templates.
 This allows storing parts of the configuration space in different backends.
 The default configuration uses environment variables.